brangerbriz/machine-learning-docs/markdown/what-is-machine-learning.md

 For hard problems, don't write heuristic rules.
 Instead learn from data.
 So long as you have enough data, a machine learning solution will often be easier to write and perform better than a rule-based approach.

-### What skills does Machine Learning require?
+### What Skills Does Machine Learning Require?

-While bleeding-edge ML research may require a bit of a barrier-to-entry, most applications of ML require only a general comfortability with programming.
+While [bleeding-edge ML research](https://arxiv.org/list/stat.ML/pastweek) may require a bit of a barrier-to-entry, most applications of ML require only a general comfortability with programming.
 The language of choice for most machine learning libraries and tools is [Python](https://learnxinyminutes.com/docs/python/).
-This is likely a result of the language's history in scientific computing, and Python will likely remain dominant in the field for the foreseeable future.
-For this reason, all code examples in this resource will be written in Python.
+This is likely a result of the language's history in scientific computing, and its reasonable to assume that Python will remain dominant in the field for the foreseeable future.
+For this reason, code examples in this resource will be written in Python.
 That said, the popularity of machine learning has spiked dramatically since ~2015-2016 and ML libraries are poping up in just about every language and platform imaginable (including embedded devices).

 Besides standard programming skills, ML specifically borrows from the following fields: